RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 ## Controlling the Volume

-To control the output volume, we can create a [`GainNode`](https://developer.mozilla.org/en-US/docs/Web/API/GainNode), and insert it between the oscillator, and the audio output.
+To control the output volume, we can can create a [`GainNode`](https://developer.mozilla.org/en-US/docs/Web/API/GainNode), and insert it between the oscillator, and the audio output.

 ```javascript
 const audioCtx = new AudioContext();